GMOs - political and ethical concerns

 There are all too many failures of genetically engineered crops.

 Take, for instance, the so called Golden Rice.
 By incorporating beta-carotene into a rice grain, scientists from Syngenta intended to help malnourished people who were suffering from Vitamin A deficiency.
 This GM rice has taken nearly 20 years to produce, has cost millions of dollars, gives poor yields and has had negligible increase in the beta carotene levels within the grain.
 Reports have shown that individuals would need to eat over 3 kilos a day to increase their vitamin intake.
+And now it has been proved that the rice loses over 70% of it's beta-carotene unless it is vacuum packed.
+Yet more expense for the poorest of consumers.
 In the meantime a public health initiative, led by the Philippines government and NGOs, reduced the Vit A deficiency in children from 40% to 15%, at a fraction of the cost - by promoting vegetables already in abundance in the country.

 Similarly, the GM sweet potato, cassava and cotton crops developed for the African market over 10 years ago have each failed - either by succumbing to viruses they were engineered to resist, or with poor output.
 The sweet potato was a 12 year project which cost Monsanto, the World Bank and USAID $6m.
 A conventional breeding programme in Uganda produced a non-GM variety in less time and at a fraction of the cost.
 See Monsanto failure.